silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 `Line` from `react-chartjs-2` that we can use as a React component.

 We have to create two functions:
 1. `getChartData` - this function should return an object that contains two fields.
-The `labels` - which is an array of frequency title label. and then `datasets` field to provide the `data` field which contains an array of values for each frequency.
+The `labels` - which is an array of frequency title label and then `datasets` field to provide the `data` field which contains an array of values for each frequency.
   You can also style your line by setting for example a `backgroundColor` or `pointRadius` for better experience.

   <Gist id='32c10a2f03059d8153ca300d2f11314f' file='getChartData.ts' />

-2. `getChartOptions` - here we are returns object that is compatible `ChartOptions` interface.
+2. `getChartOptions` - here we return an object that is compatible with `ChartOptions` interface.
   We want to disable legend, set the title, display, and adjust axes.

 That's all!
 The job is done, now you can check the result below.